gleam-lang/website/frequently-asked-questions.md

   compiler.
 - PureScript has a more sophisticated type system than Gleam, featuring rows, HKTs, type classes, and more.
-- Purerl's is written in Haskell, Gleam's is written in Rust.
+- Purerl's compiler is written in Haskell, Gleam's is written in Rust.
 - PureScript has an ML family style syntax, Gleam has a C family style syntax.
 - Purerl code can be difficult to use from other BEAM languages, Gleam code is designed to be usable from all BEAM languages.
-- PureScript has a more mature than Gleam and has a much larger ecosystem, though not all of it can be used with the Purerl compiler backend.
+- PureScript is more mature than Gleam and has a much larger ecosystem, though not all of it can be used with the Purerl compiler backend.

 ## Should I put Gleam in production?

-Gleam is a young language that has not reached version 1.0, so while it is robust it is likely to undergo breaking changes in the future, and there may be some annoying bugs in there somewhere.
+Gleam is a young language that has not reached version 1.0, so while it is robust, it is likely to undergo breaking changes in the future, and there may be some annoying bugs in there somewhere.
 The Gleam ecosystem is also quite young, so many libraries that are found in other languages will need to be written, or Erlang/Elixir libraries will have to be used in place of pure